rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/2-2-summary-remarks.md

 no last child to a parent, into parent nodes.
 Because of that, the embedding of a child order will in general reduce the amount of leaf nodes that remain.
-However, the embedding of a child order can not turn leaf nodes, which are the last child of a parent, into non-leaf nodes.
-Consequently, leaf nodes that are the last child of a parent (e.g. `ls` and/or `lc`) will remain a leaf nodes in the resulting tree order.
+However, the embedding of a child order can not turn leaf nodes, which are the last child of a parent, into parent nodes.
+Consequently, these nodes (e.g. `ls` and/or `lc`) are the only candidates that may become leaf nodes in the resulting node order.
+The reduction in the amount of leaf nodes is therefore plays a part in reducing the amount of incomparable nodes.

 Note that the child order of an unordered doctree will be embedded as a set of **pre-determined edges**.
 That is, the embedding of the child order of a parent